prisma/prisma-examples/.github/readmes/node/graphql/README.md

 ### 6. Evolving the example

-If you want to add a change the GraphQL API, you need to adjust the GraphQL schema in [`./src/schema.graphql`](./src/schema.graphql) and the respective resolver functions.
+If you want to change the GraphQL API, you need to adjust the GraphQL schema in [`./src/schema.graphql`](./src/schema.graphql) and the respective resolver functions.

 <Details><Summary><strong>Adding an operation without updating the datamodel</strong></Summary>